View MapView Map

 Clare islands

-Founded in the early 6th century, Scattery Island is nestled in the mouth of the Shannon estuary, off the coast of Clare.
+Founded in the early 6th century, Scattery Island is nestled in the mouth of the Shannon Estuary, off the coast of Clare.
 This old monastic settlement bears the ruins of six churches and even has one of the highest round towers in Ireland.
-Like other islands along the west coast, Scattery Island was also a site of Viking invasions and was largely destroyed in Tudor times.
+Like other islands along the West Coast, Scattery Island was also a site of Viking invasions and was largely destroyed in Tudor times.
 Throughout its long and interesting history, it also served as a place of safe harbour for the Spanish Armada and as an outpost for the English government.

 Monastic ruins on Scattery Island in County Clare